Dian kingdom

-Dian (滇) was an ancient kingdom established by the Dian people, a non-Han Chinese metalworking civilization that inhabited around the Dian Lake plateau of central northern Yunnan, China from the late Spring and Autumn period until the Eastern Han dynasty.
+Dian (滇) was an ancient kingdom established by the Dian people, a non-Han metalworking civilization that inhabited around the Dian Lake plateau of central northern Yunnan, China from the late Spring and Autumn period until the Eastern Han dynasty.
 The Dian buried their dead in vertical pit graves.
 The Dian language was likely one of the Tibeto-Burman languages.
-The Han Empire's annexation of the Dian Kingdom in 109 BCE eventually led to the establishment of the Yizhou commandery.
+The Han Empire's annexation of the Dian kingdom in 109 BCE eventually led to the establishment of the Yizhou commandery.
+Dian culture started from at least the 8th century BCE, until it fell under the control of the Han dynasty in 109 BCE.

 History

-Dian was an ancient kingdom situated in modern Yunnan, southwestern China.
+Dian was an ancient kingdom situated in modern Yunnan, southwestern China, in the region around the Dian Lake.
 According to Han historian, Sima Qian, it was established in 279 BCE when King Qingxiang of Chu sent a military force to the southwest.
 Zhuang Qiao, a general of Chu, reached the Dian Lake as part of the Chu military campaign.
 When the Chu homeland was invaded by the Qin, Zhuang Qiao decided to stay in Yunnan and adopt the native ways, establishing the Dian kingdom.
 The Qin dynasty was subsequently overthrown by the Han, and the commanderies of the new dynasty, Ba and Shu, bordered Dian.

 According to the Shiji, the southwest was dominated by barbarians, among whom the ruler of Yelang was the most powerful.
 To the west of Yelang were the Mimo and the most powerful among them was the ruler of Dian.
 North of Dian was Qiongdu.
 All these people styled their hair in a mallet-shaped fashion.
 These were settled peoples who worked the fields and lived in settlements.

 In the area from Tongshi east to Yeyu were the Sui and Kunming tribes who braided their hair and moved from place to place with their herds.
 They had no fixed abodes or rulers.
 Northeast of the Sui were the Xi and Zuodu.
 The most powerful of the Zuodu were the Ran and Mang, who lived west of Shu.
 Some of them moved from place and place but others lived in fixed abodes.
 Northeast of the Ran and Mang were the Baima, who belonged to the Di tribe.